Patient, Local, Relational Funds: Reviving town centres by supporting community business

 “Clustering STOs = greater impact”: this is how Erika and Kindred’s director Jennifer Van der Merwe described their ‘place-based methodology’ to our group.

 Geographical clustering isn’t just important for network-building, peer support and giving multiple uses to vacant buildings.
 It creates something that’s larger than the sum of parts: an outsized return in the form of thriving high streets with footfall, vibrancy and a unique identity.
-Where the places we live, work, shop and gather address real local needs for the long-term, provide an accessible route into the economy for those furthest from the labour market.
+Where the places we live, work, shop and gather address real local needs for the long-term, while providing an accessible route into the economy for those furthest from the labour market.
 Where asset owners and local authorities can demonstrate social, environmental and economic impact.

 To get there, we need to normalise investment for social return, and develop stronger relational partnerships between community leaders, funders, local authorities and asset owners.
 Only then can change can happen at scale — only then can STOs across the country get support to unlock hundreds of town centre buildings and occupy them for the long term.